nguydan/Vietnam-war-history/technocratic-tragedy.md

 <h2 id="nuclear">6.
 The Nuclear Question</h2>
-Despite the frustrations of the conventional war, U.S. leaders never seriously engaged in nuclear use after 1954, constrained by a powerful "nuclear taboo"...
+Despite the frustrations of the conventional war, U.S. leaders never seriously engaged in nuclear use after 1954, constrained by a powerful “nuclear taboo.”
+This limitation meant that the U.S. had to find a way to win a "limited war," a task for which the technocratic model was ultimately ill-suited.

 <h2 id="conclusion">7.
 Conclusion</h2>
-The Vietnam War ended in 1975 with the collapse of the South Vietnamese state, demonstrating that overwhelming military power cannot always achieve political goals.
+The Vietnam War ended in 1975 with the collapse of the South Vietnamese state, demonstrating that overwhelming military power and data-driven management cannot always achieve political goals.
+The "Technocratic Tragedy" lies in the attempt to solve a complex human and political problem through purely mechanical and statistical means.

 <hr>
 <div style="text-align: center; margin-top: 20px;">